georgebrock/talks/sleeping-with-the-enemy/proposal.markdown

 ## Talk description

-In this session we'll go off the Rails and take a look at what our Pythonaut cousins are doing with Django.
+In this session we'll go off the Rails and take a look at what our Pythonista cousins are doing with Django.

 I'll start with some live coding: recreating DHH's infamous 15 minute blog demo